Douglas Miller (Alberta politician)

 Douglas Miller (November 3, 1904 – July 22, 1982) was a provincial politician from Alberta, Canada.
 He served as a member of the Legislative Assembly of Alberta from 1967 to 1975 sitting with the Social Credit caucus in both government and opposition.

 Political career

 Miller ran for a seat to the Alberta Legislature in the 1967 Alberta general election.
 He was the Social Credit candidate in the electoral district of Taber-Warner and won the seat easily defeating three other candidates.

 Miller ran for a second term in office in the 1971 Alberta general election.
 He faced Progressive Conservative candidate Robert Bogle in a straight fight.
-The race was close with Miller winning by just under 700 votes.
+The race was close with Miller winning by just over 700 votes.

 Miller retired from provincial politics at dissolution of the legislature in 1975.